alucinare/CFA-Major-Project-2/README.md

 ## About the Project

 This is the second semester major project designed to challenge us to think beyond the idea of a two sided marketplace.
-Its focus is to help us integrate what we have learnt in the previous 4 weeks while doing something different.
+Its focus is to challenge us to do something different while helping us integrate what we have learnt in the previous 4 weeks.

-The guiding aim of this project was to impress one of the three following people:
+The guiding aim of this project was to impress one of the three following personalities:
   - Barack Obama - politics.
   - Rupert Murdoch - journalism.
   - Bill & Melinda Gates - social causes/global development.

 They represent a diverse range of interests outside of the standard two sided marketplace concept.
 They also represent a standard of work to which we aim to live up to.
-I choose journalism because of the importance it has in encouraging a social conscience by making people aware of the most pressing issues in our day and age.
+I originally was interested in impressing Bill & Melinda Gates, however, eventually choose journalism.
+This was mainly because the idea was more enticing than any of the other ideas I came up with.
+Also, I think journalism is important as it encourages a social conscience by making people aware of the most pressing issues in our day and age.
 This acts as a catalyst for discussion.

 [Return to overview](#overview)

 ## Context

 Currently there’s a crisis in the tradition news publishing sector.
 The readership's in continual decline since the advent of and increasing use of the internet.
 The complete collapse is held back by a generation who didn’t grow up with the virtual space permeating almost every facet of their lives.
 In light of the attrition of a newspaper’s traditional readership there’s an urgency for many newspapers to fully enter the modern age.
-A website's a start, however, more can be done to attract modern readers familiar with the virtual space.
+To have a website is a start, however, more can be done to attract modern readers familiar with the virtual space.

 [Return to overview](#overview)

 ## Problem statement

+Traditionlly, advertising is a newspapers bread and butter.
 The problem is the continual decline in readership numbers.
 This effects the sustainability of the newspaper as it’s readership count is be directly correlated to advertising revenue – the higher the number of readers the higher the income stream from advertising.

 In particular the problem is to not only find a way to transition traditional readers from paper to news site, but to attract today's tech savy readers.
 They demand more engagement, more socialibility, and more connection.
 These are requisites for traversing the virtual world.

 All the while there is a need to maintain what a newspaper traditionally does: inform people and act as a catalyst for discussion.
-This is where Engaugeus comes into it.
+The solution: Engaugeus.

 [Return to overview](#overview)

 ## Solution statement

 The implementation of Engaugeus is straightforward, and intuitive.
 I created a simple agree and disagree button under a news article block on the front page.
-One of the buttons is clicked by a reader and they are taken to a chat room with other people who either agree or disagree with the article.
+Either button is clicked by a reader.
+They are taken to a chat room with other people who either agree or disagree with the article, and therefore with themselves.
+Discussion ensues.

 In the chatroom a summary of the article is given and each user has a corresponding tag of "agree" or "disagree" next to their username.
 This makes it easier for participants to know who dis/agreed with the article.
 From here the users can engage with each other to discuss what they think/feel about the article, why they think/feel that way, and perhaps try to convince other people of their arguments.

 This basic functionality has been implemented, however, there is much room for growth in this model.
 This I will detail in the Future section.
+A mock news site has been created to give a user an idea of what it'd be like in the real world.

 [Return to overview](#overview)